Do you have a young kid who is looking to make money?

 Nobody is quite so fond of children as the elderly.
 If there are any retirement homes in the area, consider helping your child contact them and work out some kind of book reading deal.

-Not only will those encourage your child to read, it will teach them about business and networking while they’re young.
+Not only will those encourage your child to read, but it will also teach them about business and networking while they’re young.

 For the best results, help them make little business cards to legitimize their business.